-Chevrolet Cavalier owners have reported 27 problems linked to headlights (under the exterior lighting category).
+Chevrolet Cavalier owners have reported 29 problems related to headlights (under the exterior lighting category).

 See all problems of the 2004 Chevrolet Cavalier.

-The vehicle's vehicle identification number (VIN) was 1G1JC52F94_.
-The owner has a 2004 Chevrolet Cavalier.
+The contact owns a 2004 Chevrolet Cavalier.
 The contact stated that the head lamps on his vehicle looked as if there was a glaze on them.
 They were sand blasted and now he cant even see the light bulb.
 The dealer was contacted and stated that they would sell him a kit to clean the head lamps.
 The contact stated that the dealer should be responsible to repair the head lamps.
 No repairs were made.
 The failure and current mileage was 136000.
-This headlights issue occurred Thu., Jan.
-14, 2010.

 See all problems of the 2003 Chevrolet Cavalier.